The gym I work at has had a safety squat bar for a few years, and it’s the main tool I recommend to any athlete with rotator cuff issues.

 This includes the lats and traps, all the way down to your lumbar and gluteal region.

-The challenge with training these muscles is that many types of exercises increase the amount of strain directly on your upper back musculature and disks if you have potential weaknesses.
+A 2014 study from Ace Fitness says the challenge with training these muscles is that many types of exercises increase the amount of strain directly on your upper back musculature and disks if you have potential weaknesses .

 And that can quickly lead to herniated disks or ligament damage.